If you have not tried Lo Mai Gai (steamed glutinous rice with chicken, 糯米鸡), you are surely missing out something.

 - If you do not intend to serve it immediately, you can either chill or freeze the Lo Mai Gai.
 If you want to eat it on the next day, allow them to cool and chill them in the refrigerator.
 You can also freeze the Lo Mai Gai to keep for a longer time.
 Just double wrap the Lo Mai Gai and keep them frozen.
 When you want to serve, reheat them on the steamer over boiling water for thirty minutes, You can do this directly from the freezer.
 There is no need to defrost them first.

 - Sticky rice is also called sweet rice or glutinous rice.
 It is all means the same thing.
-If you are unsure how to relate it to the shopkeeper in the Asian grocery store, just show this two Chinese characters (糯米).
+If you are unsure how to relate it to the shopkeeper in the Asian grocery store, just show these two Chinese characters (糯米).

 The amazing flavor of Lo Mai Gai came through beautifully with the combination the chicken, Chinese sausage, and dry shiitake mushrooms, which is the tested combination in traditional Chinese cuisine.